electronicdreamplant/electronicdreamplant.github.io/_projects/2026-02-07-photo-portfolio-v2.md

 It was all a bit depressing.

 ### Google Photos and Google sites
-I REALLY resisted this approach as long as I could, but Gemini (at various points) kept flagging that I already really had the resources I needed to set up more or less what I wanted.
+I really resisted this approach as long as I could, but Gemini (at various points) kept flagging that I already really had the resources I needed to set up more or less what I wanted.

 I don't like the limited nature and amateur presentation of Google Sites, and Google Photos is more geared towards storage and organisation than it is sharing.

-But...the reality is it is very easy to manage photos, create shared albums and include photos on a Google Site with its native capabilities.
+But the reality is it is very easy to manage photos, create shared albums and include photos on a Google Site with its native capabilities.
 As with most things in life, a compromise is sometimes the best you get.
 So I went for the compromise.

 ## Setting up the Google-based option

 ### Google Photos repository
 I was already using Google Photos as a lower-cost back-up for my photos automatically from my iPhone/Macbook.
 Many moons ago I used an external hard drive that failed and I nearly lost everything.

-But this really was a 'bucket' of ALL my photos rather than just selecting the photos I wanted to show.
-Solution was to set up a new Google account, share my One account storage with it as part of the famiily plan, and then uploaded all 1,762 images that I'd downloaded from Flickr.
+But this really was a 'bucket' of all my photos rather than just the photos I wanted to show.
+The solution was to set up a new Google account, share my One account storage with it as part of the famiily plan, and then uploaded all 1,762 images that I'd downloaded from Flickr.

 Unfortunately it did mean setting up the albums from scratch, but given many were event or occasion-based it wasn't that hard.
-I also had the chance to case a more discerning eye over what went into each album.
+I also had the chance to cast a more discerning eye over what went into each album.

 An unexpected benefit of this was the ability to include a photo in multiple albums, since Google Photo albums are really just tags on the photo metadata.
 This lead my to re-think my approach from being event-based and move toward being theme-based.
 So albums for themes were created too.